bbolli/tumblr-utils/tumblr_backup.md

     -D, --dirs            save each post in its own folder -q, --quiet           suppress progress messages
     -i, --incremental     incremental backup mode
-    -j, --json            save the original JSON source -k, --skip-images     do not save images; link to Tumblr instead --save-video          save video files
+    -l, --likes           save a blog's likes, not its posts -j, --json            save the original JSON source -k, --skip-images     do not save images; link to Tumblr instead --save-video          save video files